Growing Up In Oregon

 I grew up in Oregon with a deep appreciation for our diverse and beautiful natural spaces.
 After graduating from high school in the city of Bend, I went on to attend Willamette University and earn a BA in History and Political Science.
 After a couple years working as a baker, I returned to Willamette University College of Law to earn my JD.
 During law school, I started my land use career by clerking for the Oregon Land Use Board of Appeals.

 Helping to Shape our Community

-In 1997, I took a position as land use staff for Metro, the regional government in the Portland area that manages the urban growth boundary.
+In 1997, I took a position with the land use staff at Metro, the regional government in the Portland area that manages the urban growth boundary.
 I was responsible for defending Metro's first urban reserve decision in the late 1990s.
 During that same time, I shepherded a landmark regional riparian protection ordinance through Metro's process and later defended that decision.
-In the early 2000's Metro expanded the urban growth boundary and I was again tapped to write findings supporting that decision.
+In the early 2000s, Metro expanded the urban growth boundary and I was again tapped to write findings supporting that decision.
 Through my work at Metro, I feel privileged to have participated in shaping how we can best grow our economy and create jobs, while also preserving farmland and green spaces.

 Running a Small Business

 Prior to joining the Oregon Legislature, I established and ran my own solo law practice.
 One of my primary practice areas included serving as a land use and code enforcement hearings officer for cities and counties around the state.
 I worked to ensure that all of my land use decision were thoughtful, fair, and legally sound, and I take pride in the nearly perfect record of my decisions being affirmed by Oregon courts.
 As an attorney, I have also worked with local residents to stand up to development projects that would hurt our community.